• engine

 Article Image

-I’ve seen an average of 50 failures per year from this process.
-To extend the life of your diesel engine, I advise that you have your mechanic remove the entire intake, EGR and cooler assembly for a full clean using an ultrasonic bath method.
+On average, I observe about 50 failures per year due to such methods.
+To prolong the life of your diesel engine, I recommend having a mechanic remove the entire intake, EGR, and cooler assembly for a comprehensive cleaning using an ultrasonic bath method.

 Clinton Brett